huggingface/blog/intro-graphml.md

 #### Simply using engineered features

-Pre-neural networks, graphs and their items of interests could be represented as combination of features, in a task specific fashion.
-Now, these features are still used for data augmentation and [semi-supervised learning](https://arxiv.org/abs/2202.08871), though [more complex feature generation methods](https://arxiv.org/abs/2208.11973) exist; it can be important to find how best to provide them to your network depending on your task.
+Before neural networks, graphs and their items of interest could be represented as combinations of features, in a task-specific fashion.
+Now, these features are still used for data augmentation and [semi-supervised learning](https://arxiv.org/abs/2202.08871), though [more complex feature generation methods](https://arxiv.org/abs/2208.11973) exist; it can be essential to find how best to provide them to your network depending on your task.

 **Node-level** features can give information about importance (how important is this node for the graph?) and/or structure based (what is the shape of the graph around the node?), and can be combined.

 The node **centrality** measures the node importance in the graph.
 It can be computed recursively by summing the centrality of each node’s neighbours until convergence, or through shortest distance measures between nodes, for example.
 The node **degree** is the quantity of direct neighbours it has.
-The **clustering coefficient** measures how connected the node neighbours are. **Graphlets degree vectors** count how many different graphlets are rooted at a given node, where graphlets are all the mini graphs you can create with a given number of connected nodes (with 3 connected nodes, you can have a line with 2 edges, or a triangle with 3 edges).
+The **clustering coefficient** measures how connected the node neighbours are. **Graphlets degree vectors** count how many different graphlets are rooted at a given node, where graphlets are all the mini graphs you can create with a given number of connected nodes (with three connected nodes, you can have a line with two edges, or a triangle with three edges).

 ![Graphlets list for 2 to 5 connected nodes](assets/124_intro-graphml/graphlets.png)